townie/cassandra/README.md

 ### multi\_get

-Multi-key version of Cassandra#get.
+Multi-key version of CCassandra#get.

 This method allows you to select multiple rows with a single query.
 If a key that is passed in doesn't exist an empty hash will be returned.

-Supports the same parameters as Cassandra#get.
+Supports the same parameters as CCassandra#get.

 * column_family - The column_family that you are working with.
 * key - An array of keys to select.